tsukinoko-kun/ecs.ts/README.md

 A resource is a piece of data that is shared across all systems.
 It is also persistent across the entire application lifetime.

+Write your resources as classes (not object notation {}), this is important for the ECS to work correctly.

 Accessing a resource is done through the `res` function.
 This function errors if the resource is not found.